Safe Haven Metal #1 Trusted Gold IRA Provider

 Note the quality of die cast.
 Observe the sharpness of the strike.
 Note the modern even color grade (read more about color).
 The newer model is demonstrative of the technology and effort to improve the best.

-American Eagle Silver Coin
+American Silver Eagle Coin

-This coin is very similar to the gold eagle, yet has one major distinction.
+This coin is very similar to the gold eagle coin, yet has one major distinction.
 The silver eagle coin was also the other saving grace in 1986 as introduced by the U.S. Mint.
 Made from 99.9% pure silver and features a “Walking Liberty” design by sculptor Adolph A. Weinman from the 1916 half dollar on the obverse side and a heraldic eagle on the reverse side.
 And since 2021, a new reverse shows an eagle carrying an oak branch coming to land.

 Notice how Lady Liberty walks in profile, draped in the folds of the American flag.
 Her right arm extended and she carries laurel and oak branches in her left.